a11yproject/a11yproject.com/src/posts/how-to-dialogs-vs-modals.md

 ```

 ## Common mistakes and gotchas

 - Do not add `tab-index` to the `<dialog>` element as it is not interactive and cannot receive focus.
 The dialog's contents can be interactive and receive focus.
-- Do not disable scrolling the site content behind dialogs unless it's a modal dialog.
+- Do not disable scrolling the site's content unless it's a modal dialog that is active.
-- The `role="dialog` attribute is only necessary if for some reason, we're not using the `<dialog>` element.
-Using this attribute on a `<dialog>` element is redundant.
+- Do not add role="dialog" to the <dialog> element — it’s redundant.
-- Dialog elements render to the "top layer" when opened.
-Because of this, `z-index` has no effect on dialog elements.
-Regardless of the value, dialog elements will always be the highest priority and display on top of anything else.
+- `z-index` does not affect dialog stacking.
+Dialogs always render on the top layer.
-- Since dialog elements open on the topmost layer, this can cause layering issues with anything that renders elements dynamically outside of it.
-For example, ReCAPTCHAs that live in the dialog can render challenges outside the dialog, requiring people to dismiss the dialog to interact with it.
+- Elements that render outside the dialog (such as ReCAPTCHA challenges) may appear above it.
+This can force users to close the dialog to interact with them.
-- [Form handling](https://adrianroselli.com/2025/06/where-to-put-focus-when-opening-a-modal-dialog.html#Forms) has some UX considerations.
+- [Form handling](https://adrianroselli.com/2025/06/where-to-put-focus-when-opening-a-modal-dialog.html#Forms) may have UX considerations.